Cork and Knife

 Our new cookbook is out now — and its focus is one of our favorite ingredients: booze!
 We show you how to use the cooking properties of beer, wine, bourbon and more to make your dishes pop!

-A good beer isn’t only the perfect liquid accompaniment for warm snacky finger-food; it also adds a rich, malty note to a tasty cheese dip that we serve with pretzel pigs in blankets, nachos, chips, or almost any salty dipper!
+A good beer isn’t only the perfect liquid accompaniment for warm snacky finger-food; it also adds a rich, malty note to a tasty cheddar and stout dip that we serve with pretzel pigs in blankets, nachos, chips, or almost any salty dipper!

 Like you, probably, there’s almost nothing we enjoy better of a Sunday evening than kicking back and watching one of the many televisual spornts available.
-We like the foopball spornt, the basket-throw spornt, the shove-ha’penny and all the running-around-in-a-circle events, and we just love cheering on one of the teams we support, usually the ones with the most colorful socks.
-“Go team!” we shout with vigor at the screen.
+We like the foopball spornt, the basket-throw spornt, the shove-ha’penny and all the running-around-in-a-circle events.
+Most of all, we just love cheering on one of the teams we support, usually the ones with the most colorful socks.
+“Go, Team!” we shout with vigor at the screen.
 “Do it for the old home town!”
 And at the same time we are congratulating the MVP for scoring his or her final homegoal or throwing it all down the end zone at the bottom of the ninth, we congratulate ourselves, most of all, for making the perfect snack accompaniment.

 We recommend looking for the sharpest, most flavorful cheddar you can: we like Vermont-based Cabot here in the Northeast.
 You don’t need to spend a fortune, but the more flavor the cheese has, the your dip will have as well.
 We go for yellow cheddar, since it adds more color to the dip but using white won’t affect the taste, so choose whichever you like.
 The addition of the stout along with a little mustard and turmeric will also add color, along with flavor, of course.
 We also stir in some cream cheese to help thicken the texture and give it extra silky creaminess, but you’ll find that if you let the sauce sit, it will get even thicker.